Jaidev20006/NHAI-offline-face-auth-system/README.md

        └─ Timeout  → retry on next connection event 🔄

 Queue persists across app restarts — zero data loss guaranteed.
+Sync layer is implemented as a queue-based architecture for future backend integration
 ```
+##📌 Hackathon Note

+This project is a functional prototype built for the NHAI Hackathon 2026.
+The system demonstrates offline biometric authentication with a scalable architecture designed for production extension.
+     “We built a working offline prototype with production-ready architecture design”
 ## Licence

 All packages used are open-source (Apache 2.0 / MIT).
 No proprietary SDKs.
 No paid licences.